nunobrum/spicelib/README.md

 ## To whom do I talk?
 For support and improvement requests please open an Issue in [GitHub spicelib issues](https://github.com/nunobrum/spicelib/issues)
 ## History
+* Version 1.3.5
+  * Issue #124 Fixed - Problem with .PARAM regex.
+  * Using Poetry for generating the wheel packages
 * Version 1.3.4
   * Issue #120 Fixed
 * Version 1.3.3